Aikon-platform/aiiinotate/docs/architecture.md

     ├── manifests3.js      // plugin for IIIF presentation 3 manifests
     ├── routes.js          // routes for both plugins
 ```

+At a high level, `route` files receive data and relegate internal mongoJS interaction to the `collection classes`.
+Once these processes are finished, the `collection classes` return data to the `routes`, which send the response to the users.
+So:

+- the work of `routes` is to define input/output JsonSchemas and delegate to the proper `collection classes`
+- the work of `classes` is to do the database interaction, data formatting etc.

 Our 5 `collection classes` (`collectionAbstract`, `annotations2`, `annotations3`, `manifests2`, `manifests3`) use class inheritence: all classes inherit from `collectionAbstract`
 - `collectionAbstract` defines collection-agnostic processes that can be used by all other classes.